Drug Interactions and HIV/AIDS

 This can be useful in HIV treatment.
 Here is an example: Norvir (ritonavir) is a protease inhibitor (PI) that makes the liver enzymes work more slowly.
 This keeps some other drugs in the body longer and at higher levels.
 So if Norvir is given with another PI, like Reyataz (atazanavir), it "boosts" Reyataz.
 This means the amount of Reyataz in the blood is higher than it would be without Norvir.

-As a result, one tablet of Reyataz can be taken once a day with a little Norvir instead of two tablets by itself.
+As a result, one tablet of Reyataz can be taken once a day with a little Norvir instead of two tablets of just Reyataz.
 The boosted regimen increases the amount of Reyataz in the body and lowers the chance of developing resistance.
 Several other PIs can be boosted with Norvir.
 This can make the other PIs work better so that you can take lower doses and fewer pills.
 However, Norvir can also cause other types of drugs (see list below) to have higher levels in the blood.

 Unfortunately, increased blood levels of drugs can also cause overdoses or increase side effects.
 If you are taking a drug that slows down liver enzymes, your health care provider may need to adjust the doses of your other medications.